donadev/udb/README.md

-# xdb
+# udb - Universal Debug Bridge

-Control your iOS and Android simulators via CLI
+Control iOS Simulators and Android Emulators from an unified interface.

 ## Description

-xdb is a powerful command-line interface tool that allows you to control and interact with iOS and Android simulators.
+udb is a powerful command-line interface tool that allows you to control and interact with iOS and Android simulators.
 It provides a unified interface for common tasks such as taking screenshots, starting and terminating apps, simulating user input, and managing simulator instances.

 ## Features